Skip to content

 Metric Category Metric Name Description Software Delivery Example (Results) Healthcare Example (Results)

-Process Time (PT) Time it takes between when the work arrives at a process step until it’s passed on to the next step, as well as total time spent executing all process steps (touch time).
+Process Time (PT) Time it takes between when the work arrives at a process block until it’s passed on to the next step, as well as total time spent executing all process blocks (touch time).
 4 hours—actual coding, testing, and merging time per feature 4 minutes—actual work in filling prescription

 Throughput Rate at which units are delivered over time.
 3 features released per sprint 20 prescriptions filled per hour